pellaton/spring-configuration-validation-processor/README.md

 - Only @Bean methods returning a BeanFactoryPostProcessor should be static.

 ##Quick Start
-###Prerequisites
-- Compiler: Java 6 or 7
-- Maven: 3.0

 ### Maven
 1. Add the following dependency to your Maven POM: